BenSlabbert/create-react-app-boilerplate-sass/README.md

 Create react app with SASS

 This project has preconfigured a sass preprocessor.
+This project also pulls down [Materialize](http://materializecss.com/) and shows an example of overriding some the default colors in Materialize.

+see here for accepted answer in [StackOverflow](https://stackoverflow.com/a/42515471/4841710)

 run